smokot/Weather/README.md

 # Weather
 Weather at now
-Simple program for checking Weather at now moment \n
+Simple program for checking Weather at now moment
-U need to install Leaf.xNet And HtmlAgilityPack, Fizzler from Nuget, C#
+U need to install from Nuget
+- 1) Leaf.xNet
+- 2) HtmlAgilityPack
+- 3) Fizzler